 - Students on a pre-sessional English Language course

 For more information see our main Visa page.

 - Full-time: 3 years or 4 years including a professional placement.

-Year one provides a broad foundation in engineering concepts with a slant towards real-world applications.
+Year one provides a broad foundation in engineering concepts with a slant towards practical applications.